 Students should not let concerns about affordability stop them from deciding on this school since 59.0% of students receive financial aid.
 If you're considering General business/commerce, you're in good company.
 It's the most popular program at this college.
 Interested in learning more about Indiana University - Bloomington's campus?
 Go on a virtual tour.

 Ohio State University - Main Campus is among your top options if you want to study Drama & Theater Arts.
 Ohio State University - Main Campus offers graduate degrees in theater for those interested in an advanced degree.
 Positioned in Columbus, Ohio, this college is a strong final choice for students who enjoy the exhilaration of a large city.

 Ithaca College is among your top options if you're planning on studying Drama & Theater Arts.
-Grads of the theater program state that they receive average early career income of theater and mid-career income of $56,895.
-It is established in the suburban region of Ithaca, New York, provides a safe, suburban environment for young people.
+Grads of the theater program state that they receive average early career income of $37,028 and mid-career income of $56,895.
+It is established in the suburban region of Ithaca, New York.

 If you are wary of accumulating excessive college debt, you will want to keep in mind that graduates leave Ithaca with about $23,700 in student loans.
 Ithaca College does not require freshmen to live on-campus.
 Videos from Ithaca can be a good way to explore college.